playframework/playframework/documentation/manual/releases/release26/Highlights26.md

 @{trc.render(item)}
 ```

-And finally define the controller by injecting the template in the constructor:
+Then define the controller by injecting the template in the constructor:

 ```scala
 public MyController @Inject()(indexTemplate: views.html.IndexTemplate,